greymatter-io/helm-charts/docs/Service Accounts.md

     image: docker.greymatter.io/internal/k8s-waiter:latest
     service_account:
       create: true
-      name: waiter-sa
+      name: greymatter-waiter-sa
 ```

-Set `.Values.global.waiter.service_account.create` to true to create the `waiter-sa` in the necessary charts.
+Set `.Values.global.waiter.service_account.create` to true to create the `greymatter-waiter-sa` in the necessary charts.

-Keep in mind that because the `waiter-sa` service account is used by multiple charts, `.Values.global.waiter.service_account.create` should only be set to true in one of the charts being deployed.
+Keep in mind that because the `greymatter-waiter-sa` service account is used by multiple charts, `.Values.global.waiter.service_account.create` should only be set to true in one of the charts being deployed.

 For example, if you install the Fabric chart first, make sure `.Values.global.waiter.service_account.create` is true.
 Then, when installing the other charts, add the flag `--set=global.waiter.service_account.create=false` in order to prevent helm from trying to generate the same service account twice.